Mint.com’s Twitter Feature: Money Tweets!

 If you haven’t checked out Mint yet, I’d encourage you to pay them a visit, not just for their popular and free online budgeting tool, but also for the rich multi-media content resource library they now offer for students of personal finance.

 Now for additional financial resources, I’d also like to put in a word for this great Q & A resource called Cash Commons, which I just came across via Mighty Bargain Hunter.
-I’ve been spending some time perusing this site along with these excellent articles on finance:
+I’ve been spending some time perusing this site so I’d encourage you all to check it out as well.

 { 10 comments… read them below or add one }